DUNE/p3s/documents/src/JOB.md

 ---

 # Submitting a job
-## Resources
+## The mechanics of the job submission

 Keep in mind that when you "submit a job" all you are doing is sending a record containing all the info necessary for running a particular executable, to the p3s database.
-The system (p3s) will then match this job with a live and available pilot occupying a batch slot in CERN Tier-0 facility and deploy the payload for execution in that batch slot (i.e. on one of the Worker Nodes at CERN).
+The system (p3s) will then match this job with a live and available **pilot** occupying a batch slot in CERN Tier-0 facility and deploy the payload for execution in that batch slot (i.e. on one of the Worker Nodes at CERN).
+The pilot will monitor the state of the job under its management and send periodic "heartbeats" to the server to tell it that it's still alive.
+Once the job completes, the pilot closes logs, optionally performs other "close out" functions and resumes querying the p3s server for the next job.

 This is a typical case of a pilot-based framework which entails the following

 * typically very low latency of the start of job execution since you are not waiting for a HTConfor or other queue; in some cases such as busy HT Condor